- Our Ospreys

 By Katy Smart on April 20, 2019

-It hasn’t been a busy Easter for just us here in the office, but for our Ospreys too, as Maya has been defending the nest from a not only a couple of Egyptian Geese, but an intruding Osprey this morning.
+It hasn’t been a busy Easter for just us here in the office, but for our Ospreys too; Maya has been defending the nest from not only a couple of Egyptian Geese, but also from an intruding Osprey this morning.
 Since then it has been a reasonably quiet and sunny Easter weekend with both adults taking it in turns to incubate the four eggs.

 By Marie Dipple on April 19, 2019